apache/ignite/modules/yardstick/README.txt

-Yardstick Ignite Benchmarks
+Yardstick GridGain Benchmarks
 ===========================
-Apache Ignite benchmarks are written on top of Yardstick Framework (https://github.com/gridgain/yardstick) and allow you to measure performance of various Apache Ignite components and modules.
+GridGain benchmarks are written on top of Yardstick Framework (https://github.com/gridgain/yardstick) and allow you to measure performance of various GridGain components and modules.

 The documentation below describes how to execute and configure already assembled benchmarks.
 If you need to add new benchmarks or build existing one then refer to instruction from `DEVNOTES.txt` in source directory.